Footballer: West Ham United and England

-Claire joined Chelsea in 2007 and in May 2012 was part of the Blues team that were beaten on penalties in the FA Cup final by Birmingham City.
-In her final season at Chelsea, Claire won her second domestic double before she announced her transfer to WSL side West Ham Ladies in June 2018.
+Claire joined Chelsea in 2007 and in May 2012 was part of the Blues team beaten on penalties in the FA Cup final by Birmingham City.
+In her final season at Chelsea, Claire won her second domestic double before announcing her transfer to WSL side West Ham in June 2018.

 She was part of the Team GB squad which reached the quarter-finals at the 2012 London Olympics.

 In 2015 Claire won the WSL title and the FA Cup with Chelsea.
 As the club’s longest-server, she was invited to join captain Katie Chapman in lifting both trophies.

 Claire has represented England since Under-15s level, making her senior debut against Austria in March 2010.
 In 2011 she was named in the World Cup squad where she made her World Cup debut in the quarter-final penalty-shootout defeat to France.

 In 2015 she was the first-choice left back in the England side which won Bronze at the World Cup in Canada.